Ericat/varexp/README.md

 # Varexp

 This Gem will export your environment variables to CSV.

-It requires the 'csv' gem, which is built-in in Ruby 2.0, therefore installation on a Ruby version other than 2.0 will probably fail =(
+It requires the 'csv' gem, which is built-in in Ruby 2.0; therefore installation on a Ruby version other than 2.0 will probably fail.

 ## Installation